-Our common stock is listed on the New York Stock Exchange, or NYSE, under the trading symbol "NRG".
-On February 15, 2001, the last reported sale price of our common stock on the NYSE was \$26.20.
+We have made application to list the Corporate Units on the New York Stock Exchange, or NYSE, under the symbol "NRZ."
+On February 15, 2001, the last reported sale price of our common stock on the NYSE was \$26.20 per share.